johnwargo/word-clock-neomatrix-wifi-desktop/readme.md

 ## Open Tasks

-* Update the `readme.md` documentation explaining how the RTC and NTP stuff works together
 * Document the setup and testing of the tester app
 * Write enclosure assembly instructions
 * Add instructions for installing software libraries